 For more detailed information about corn, mushrooms, potatoes, onions, etc. please head to our FAQs section at the top right hand section of the homepage.
-You'll also find details on how care for your Swags.
-Alternatively, please contact me firstname.lastname@example.org.
+You'll also find more details on how care for your Swags.
+Alternatively, please contact us firstname.lastname@example.org.
 Happy Swagging!

 Australian Patent No. 2015221423 International Patents Pending